or9/arm-flashcards/README.md

-# arm-har-visualization
+# Flashcards
-Client-side HAR file visualization app.
-Visually compares JSON data.
+Client-side flashcards app.

 ## Development
 The main application functionality is entirely client-side.
 The backend only needs to serve the correct files when requested.
 For this, there is a basic server `test-server.mjs` which serves static files.
 If running locally, either start this server, or use another server such as `python -m http.server` (does not serve `.mjs` files correctly) or the Google Chrome app `Web Server for Chrome`.